ethereum/ethereum-org-website/src/content/developers/docs/storage/index.md

 ### Challenge mechanism

 One of the most popular ways to make sure data is retained, is to use some type of cryptographic challenge that is issued to the nodes to make sure they still have the data.
-A simple one is looking at Arweave's proof of access.
+A simple one is looking at Arweave's proof-of-access.
 They issue a challenge to the nodes to see if they have the data at both the most recent block and a random block in the past.
 If the node can't come up with the answer, they are penalized.

 Types of dStorage with a challenge mechanism:
 - 0Chain